Skyrah1/dnd-blog/_posts/2020-05-28-barbarian.md

 At 15th level, you can keep Rage on indefinitely as long as you're conscious.

-At this point, you can take what I said earlier about the Barbarian's biggest tactical decision in combat and chuck it out of the window.
-Apart from if you're multiclassing into a spellcaster, there is literally no reason why you wouldn't want to be seething with fury every waking moment of your character's existence, contrary to in real life.
+If your character has survived your campaign long enough to reach this point, you can take what I said earlier about the Barbarian's biggest tactical decision in combat and chuck it out of the window.
+Contrary to in real life, and multiclassing and potential RP consequences aside, there is literally no reason why you wouldn't want to be seething with fury every waking moment of your character's existence.
 "Anger management" is no longer, and should no longer be, a phrase in the Barbarian's vocabulary.

 ### Indomitable Might

 At 18th level, if you roll a Strength check and the result is less than your Strength score, you can use that score in place of your total.

-In other words, if you want to break the 6-inch-thick lead door down, *you're going to break the 6-inch-thick lead door down*.
+No longer will you need to feel threatened by the possibility of your oversized biceps failing you due to a natural 1.
+If you want to break the 6-inch-thick lead door down, *you're going to break the 6-inch-thick lead door down*.

 ### Primal Champion